Accenture/mercury-composable/guides/CHAPTER-4.md

 ## Assigning multiple route names to a single function

-The built-in distributed tracing system tracks the actual component functions using the "process" name and not the task names.
+The built-in distributed tracing system tracks the actual composable functions using the "process" name and not the task names.

 When there is a need to track the task names in distributed trace, you can tell the system to create